placidorevilla/redirect/README.md

 * `/` - Will be served as static directory from specified directory
 * `/api/`  - API handlers

+# Actions on redirect server

+* `GET/POST/PUT/DELETE` - returns redirection with 302 Found status
+* `HEAD` - returns only real service location in `Location` header with 200 OK status

 # API

 ### GET